-- Nomads: Refers generically to people who moved often as opposed to settles in the location.
+- Nomads: Refers generically to people who moved often as opposed to being settled in one location.

-- Pastoral Nomads: Nomadic people who were specially moving to find suitable grazing land (pastures) for their flocks.
+- Pastoral Nomads: Nomadic people who were specifically moving to find suitable grazing land (pastures) for their flocks.

 - Semi-Nomad: People who only move periodically and would stay in locations for longer stretches of time than regular nomads.